Cosmology with Persistent Homology: a Fisher Forecast

-Within this context, instead of aiming at the full field-level information, one may construct by hand a suitable summary statistic, such that it contains more information than low-order correlation functions and retains a degree of physical interpretability of the observable.
+Instead of aiming at the full field-level information, one may construct by hand a suitable summary statistic, such that it contains more information than low-order correlation functions and retains a degree of physical interpretability of the observable.
 For inference, one can then build a neural network to map the statistic to parameters.
 The drawback of this is that irrespective of the neural network doing a perfect job, the summary itself is likely going to be, to a certain extent, a sub-optimal compression.

 This approach can also be viewed as having a hard-coded layer for preprocessing the data before it is fed into an inference model, ensuring that only worthy information, which respects aspects such as symmetries, is used for inference.
 It is often desirable to use robust information against certain unknown physics, in other words, to use ``nuisance-hardened'' information \cite{Alsing:2019dvb}.
 It was advocated in \cite{Alsing:2019xrx} that in the context of cosmological inference, one performs a two-step compression process where the data is first summarized into well-understood hand-crafted statistics, and a neural network follows for inference, trained to extract maximum information from these summaries.